Skip to content

 Elevation of Privileges Authorization An attacker tampers with a JWT to change their role.

 STRIDE provides valuable structure for responding to the question of "what can go wrong".
 It is also a highly flexible approach and getting started need not be complex.
 Simple techniques such as brainstorming and whiteboarding or even games may be used initially.
-STRIDE categories are also incorporated into popular threat modeling tools such as OWASP's Threat Dragon and Microsoft' Threat Modeling Tool.
-Additionally, as a relatively high-level process, STRIDE pairs well with more tactical approaches such as kill chains or MITRE ATT&CK (please refer to this article for an overview of how STRIDE and ATT&CK can work together).
+STRIDE is also incorporated into popular threat modeling tools such as OWASP's Threat Dragon and Microsoft's Threat Modeling Tool.
+Additionally, as a relatively high-level process, STRIDE pairs well with more tactical approaches such as kill chains or MITRE's ATT&CK (please refer to this article for an overview of how STRIDE and ATT&CK can work together).

-After possible threats have been identified, they must be ranked.
-Ranking should generally be based on the product of an identified threat's likelihood and its impact.
+After possible threats have been identified, people will frequently rank them.
+In theory, ranking should be based on the mathematical product of an identified threat's likelihood and its impact.
 A threat that is likely to occur and result in serious damage would be prioritized much higher than one that is unlikely to occur and would only have a moderate impact.
+However, these both can be challenging to calculate, and they ignore the work to fix a problem.
+Some advocate for including that in a single prioritization.

 Response and Mitigations